Christchurch United

-Christchurch United Football Club is an amateur association football club in Christchurch, New Zealand.
+Christchurch United Football Club is a professional football club in Christchurch, New Zealand.
 They compete in various Mainland Football competitions at Junior and Senior level.
-The club has won six National League titles and six Chatham Cup trophies.
-Christchurch United are the current Southern League champions.
+It was one of the founding clubs of the NZ National Soccer League in 1970, and is one of the most successful clubs to come out of it.
+The club has won six National League titles and seven Chatham Cup trophies.

 Club history

 Formation

 The club was formed via the merger and support of several Christchurch clubs in the early 1970s, ostensibly to provide a strong Christchurch team for participation in the New Zealand National Soccer League.

 The teams involved were Christchurch City AFC, Western AFC, Shamrock, and Christchurch Technical, though some of these sides continued to play on as separate sides after the formation of United.